Orcaset/orcaset-examples/simple-model/README.md

 # Orcaset - Basic Model

-_Run this notebook interactively in your browser at_
+_An interactive read-only version of this notebook is available at [here](https://orcaset-notebooks.livelyisland-e61288e8.eastus.azurecontainerapps.io)._

 This notebook demonstrates basic usage and capabilities of Orcaset.